timtoo/Minecraft-PoutineMod/USE-THE-SOURCE.md

 Notes
 -----

+After importing the source code, you should delete the originally cloned repository to avoid confusion, as a full copy of it has been transfered to under your Minecraft Forge eclipse workspace.
+If you modify the code, modify it there.

 I would have liked to link the course code (rather than physically copying it) into the eclipse project, or isolating it as a separate project, but I don't know enough about eclipse/gradle/mincraftforge to get this to work.
 When I tried linking (in the advanced